Double Dragon II: The Revenge (NES video game): PC Engine

 The PC Engine version of Double Dragon II: The Revenge, released in Super CD-ROM² format, was published by Naxat Soft on March 12, 1993 exclusively in Japan.
 The PC Engine version is based on the NES version of the game instead of the arcade one.
-The story sequences from the NES version were remade and are now animated, with voice acting featuring Makoto Horikawa (as Billy), Nobutoshi Hayashi (as Jimmy), and Hiroko Emori (as Marian) among other actors.
+The story sequences from the NES version were remade and are now animated, with voice acting featuring Makoto Horikawa as Billy, Nobutoshi Hayashi as Jimmy, and Hiroko Emori as Marian.

 There are other changes to the game as well.
 The combat mechanics have been revamped slightly (for example, the player can now damage enemies by throwing one of their comrades at them and certain enemy characters can now grab Billy or Jimmy from behind like in the arcade version), the weapons usable by players are different (which now consists of items from the arcade version such as wooden boxes, shovels, and wrecking balls, and like the arcade game, can also be used for an entire stage, rather than for only one battle at a time), the graphics have been remade completely and the soundtrack consist almost entirely of new music (with the exception of the final boss theme and the closing credits theme).
 Some of the levels designs have been greatly altered and the order of Mission 4 and 5 (the Undersea Base and the Forest of Death) were switched.
 The PC Engine version allows the player to reach the final stage in any of the three difficulty settings, making the game closer to the Japanese Famicom version in this regard than its western NES counterpart.
 The ending changes depending on the difficulty setting, with the full ending shown only when the player completes the hardest setting.

-Virtual Console
+Re-releases

-The NES version was re-released on the Virtual Console in North America on June 21, 2012 for the Wii, June 12, 2014 for the Nintendo 3DS, and August 14, 2014 for the Wii U.
+The NES version of Double Dragon II was re-released in North America as a downloadable title on the Virtual Console for the Wii, Nintendo 3DS and Wii U. It was also re-released worldwide as part of the Nintendo Classics service on June 12, 2019.